katiechurchwell/katiechurchwell/README.md

-:evergreen_tree: Hey I'm Katie, a PNW-based full stack developer.
+Hey, my name is Katie and I'm a Full Stack Developer with a background in conservation and education.

-I earned a Bachelors in International Business with a concentration in Marketing from the University of South Florida and am a recent grad of a Full Stack Web Development bootcamp at the University of Oregon.
+I earned a Bachelors in International Business with a concentration in Marketing from the University of South Florida and am a graduate of the Full Stack Web Development bootcamp at the University of Oregon.

+Currently living on the ancestral homelands of the šnp̍əšqʷáw̉šəxʷ (p'squosa or Wenatchi) people in Leavenworth, WA.

 <!--
 Tech stack: